skyshourya/monitoring/README.md

 # Nginx Monitoring with Prometheus, Grafana, and Alertmanager

 ## Overview
-This setup provides real-time monitoring for an Nginx server using 'Nginx_exporter', Prometheus, and Grafana.
+This setup provides real-time monitoring for an Nginx server using `nginx_exporter`, Prometheus, and Grafana.
 It also includes Alertmanager for sending notifications to Slack when Nginx or the EC2 instance goes down.

 ## Components Used
 - **Prometheus**: Collects and stores metrics.